JamesWoolfenden/sato/README.md

 ## Valid CloudFormation

-Ditch it all, OK, OK but some older samples can play fast and lose with the CloudFormation schema and data types.
+Ditch it all, OK, but some older samples can play fast and lose with the CloudFormation schema and data types.
 The Go-formation parser is less accommodating, you may need to be stricter on your typing.

 - Booleans are true or false and not "false"